6 steps TO RUN a great Sweatshop Free campaign

 Affiliation to Electronics Watch will give your university points in the People & Planet University League, provided they join before the annual 1st August deadline.
 Build pressure in the run up to the deadline!

 2. Build a team and Start recruiting!

 All good campaigns start with a strong team.
-Get together with your friends, recruit the best activists on campus, and remember to think outside the box about who to invite: a diversity of experiences and opinions often makes a group stronger.
+Get together with your friends and remember to think outside the box about who to invite: a diversity of experiences and opinions often makes a group stronger.
 They can support you in gathering a group of people interested in working on this campaign together.

 3. Raise Awareness

 People need to know about your campaign if they’re going to join it.
 Help them find out.
 This is all about reaching out to students and letting them know all about your campaign.
 Speak to people, get their support, and build alliances.

 Students and staff will only act to change their university if they know that there’s a problem, and that they can be part of the solution.
 Expose the problem of human rights abuses in electronics supply chains and increase the call for your university to do its part to protect human rights.

 There are loads of different ways you can raise awareness and get people to hear about your ideas and your campaign.
 If you’re starting out the process of raising awareness, you could try some of the following:

 - Film screenings: There are a bunch of documentaries on workers rights and sweatshops.
 Why not host one to help raise awareness of the issue?

 - Speaker events: Is there an academic at your institution that researches global supply chains or workers rights?
 Invite them to give a talk!